-Started in 1992 as an IPM Program, Lodi Rules for Sustainable Winegrowing is California's original sustainable viticulture program.
-Lodi Rules certified growers make up an innovative community with a history and commitment to farming quality winegrapes through the implementation of viticulture practices which balance environmental, social, and economic goals.
-Lodi Rules was designed to communicate this vision to wineries and to the general public.
+Established in 1992 as an integrated pest management (IPM) Program, LODI RULES for Sustainable Winegrowing is California's original sustainable viticulture program.
+LODI RULES certified growers make up an innovative community with a history and commitment to farming quality winegrapes through the implementation of viticulture practices which balance environmental, social, and economic goals.
+LODI RULES was designed to communicate these substantial efforts to wineries and to the general public.

-The Lodi Rules certification program has grown vigorously since its establishment in 2005.
-As of 2016, over 36,400 winegrape acres are "Certified Green."
-Within the Lodi appellation, nearly 24,000 acres are certified and over 12,500 acres are certified in other regions throughout California.
+The formal LODI RULES certification program has grown vigorously since its launch in 2005.
+As of 2021, over 55,000 vineyard acres are "Certified Green."
+Within the Lodi appellation, 28,776 acres are certified and 26,604 acres are certified across fifteen other Crush Districts throughout California, in Washington, and in Israel.
 Table 1 on the following page plots the number of certified acres over the years and shows continued growth and success.

-Research from UC Davis suggests that Lodi Rules has helped the Lodi region make important strides toward sustainability^{1,2}.
-According to data collected by the 2011 Lodi Winegrowers Survey, Lodi growers - certified and noncertified alike - are supportive of the program.
-Surveyed growers perceive Lodi Rules to be successful at achieving a number of goals, including improving consumer perception of the Lodi region, improving winegrape quality, reducing risk of agriculture's negative impact on the environment and human health, improving wildlife habitat and biodiversity, and improving Lodi's relationship with regulatory agencies.
+Research from UC Davis suggests that LODI RULES has helped the Lodi region make important strides toward sustainability^{1,2}.
+According to a formal Lodi Winegrowers Survey, Lodi growers - certified and noncertified alike - are supportive of the program.
+Surveyed growers perceive LODI RULES to be successful at achieving a number of goals, including improving consumer perception of the Lodi region, improving winegrape quality, reducing risk of agriculture's negative impact on the environment and human health, improving wildlife habitat and biodiversity, and improving Lodi's relationship with regulatory agencies.